Skip to main content

 When different images report different Slurm versions, sind logs a warning but continues.
 The controller image’s version is used for configuration generation.

 sind provides a working starter configuration.
-For additional customization, users can:
+For additional customization after creation, users can:

-• Edit slurm.conf on the controller (the config volume is writable)
+• Edit config files on the controller (the config volume is writable)

 • Add include files for custom configuration